groucho75/alo-easymail/readme.txt

 = 2.7.1 =
 Fixed a bug on the add new user dashboard screen.

-= 2.8 =
+= 2.8.0 =
-Added an option to enable/disable collection of subscriber IP addresses.
+Stop collecting subscriber IP addresses: there is an option to enable it.